blindnet-io/product-management/refs/schemas/priv/expected-behavior.md

 Here is how the Privacy Request Response recommendations are calculated:

 When no Data Subject ID is provided in the Privacy Request:
 - `TRANSPARENCY` Demands: recommend status = `GRANTED`.
 Provide requested information: Data Categories, Processing Categories, Purposes, and Legal Bases from Intended Privacy Scope, as well as other information from general settings as defined under [Implications for Systems](./RFC-PRIV.md#design-implications-for-systems-implementing-PRIV) and under [Configuration and Prerequisites](#configuration-and-prerequisites).
+The `data` values of Privacy Request Responses MAY be formatted using UROPA format (see [UROPA section of PRIV](./RFC-PRIV.md#uropa)).
 - `OTHER` Demands: recommend human review and status = `UNDER-REVIEW`
 - For any other action : recommend status = `DENIED`, motive=`IDENTITY-UNCONFIRMED`